John Campbell White (United Irishman)

-Ireland 1757-1798
+Ireland 1757–1798

 White was born in Templepatrick, County Antrim, where his father Robert (previously of Larne) had been ordained minister of the Presbyterian congregation in 1755.
 His father was also a schoolmaster.
-Among his father's pupils were David Manson who, in his own school in Belfast, was to pioneer the use play in teaching basic literacy, and Rev. William Steel Dickson who later, with the younger White, was to be a United Irishman.
+Among his father's pupils were David Manson who, in his own school in Belfast, was to pioneer the use of play in teaching basic literacy, and Rev. William Steel Dickson who later, with the younger White, was to be a United Irishman.
 After a "useless run of Irish country schools", Dickson credited the Rev. White with teaching him "to think".
 It is possible with other Presbyterian ministers of his generation the elder White, either at an academy in Dublin or at the University of Glasgow, had studied with "the father of the Scottish Enlightenment", Francis Hutcheson.

-In 1778, while working as the apothecary to the Poor House in Belfast, White married Elizabeth Getty (1760-1839).
+In 1778, while working as the apothecary to the Poor House in Belfast, White married Elizabeth Getty (1760–1839).
 He pursued medical studies at the University of Glasgow (MB 1782), at the University of Edinburgh and at Middlesex Hospital in London.
 In Belfast he became the attending physician to the Belfast Dispensary, which he had helped to establish in 1792; was an active member of the Belfast Reading Society, serving on its committee; and was a strong campaigner for the establishment of a Free School for poor children.

 In the midst of early enthusiasm in Belfast for the revolutionary events in France and the revival of the Irish Volunteer movement, White's fellow Glasgow-trained physician, William Drennan, proposed to his friends "a benevolent conspiracy—a plot for the people", the "Rights of Man and [employing the phrase coined by Hutcheson] the Greatest Happiness of the Greater Number its end—its general end Real Independence to Ireland, and Republicanism its particular purpose."
 White gathered with Drennan's friends in Belfast in October 1791.
 Moved by an address from Theobald Wolfe Tone, the Protestant secretary of the Catholic Committee in Dublin, and calling themselves at Tone's suggestion the Society of United Irishmen, they resolved to form "a cordial union among all the people of Ireland" to oppose "the weight of English influence in Ireland" and to secure a "complete and radical reform" of representation in the Irish Parliament.
 The society rapidly reproduced itself in Dublin and across Ulster and the Irish midlands.

-In a first test of this resolve, at a town meeting in January 1792 White helped propose and defend a petition calling for immediate Catholic Emancipation.
-After hopes for emancipation and of parliamentary reform were dashed first in by the onset of war with the French Republic in 1793 and by recall of William Fitzwilliam as Lord Lieutenant of Ireland, the society began to prepare for what members hoped would be a French-assisted insurrection.
+In a first test of this resolve, at a town meeting in January 1792, White helped propose and defend a petition calling for immediate Catholic Emancipation.
+After hopes for emancipation and of parliamentary reform were dashed first in by the onset of war with the French Republic in 1793 and by the recall of William Fitzwilliam as Lord Lieutenant of Ireland, the society began to prepare for what members hoped would be a French-assisted insurrection.
 White served in Belfast on the society's northern (Ulster) executive alongside Henry Joy McCracken, William Tenant, Samuel Nielson, and the Simms brothers in seeking to coalesce members in militia companies, masonic lodges, reading societies, Jacobin clubs and Defender cells.